Menu

 Hastings & St Leonards on-line community newspaper

-Hastings MP ducks national lobby on UK’s role in Gaza genocide
+MP said to have “ducked” lobby on UK’s role in Gaza genocide.
+She denies it

 On Wednesday (14 May) the Palestine Solidarity Campaign organised a national lobby of Parliament about the UK’s complicity with Israel’s policies of genocide and apartheid.
-Gabriel Carlyle reports on his attempt to speak to Hastings MP Helena Dollimore.
+Gabriel Carlyle reports on his unsuccessful attempt to speak to Hastings MP Helena Dollimore, concluding she was deliberately avoiding him.
+Dollimore has contested that and some of his other claims – her statement is published below.

 Wednesday began with the BBC reporting on UN Relief Chief Tom Fletcher’s plea for the UN Security Council to ‘act – decisively – to prevent [Israel’s] genocide [in Gaza] … Demand this ends.
 Stop arming it.
 Insist on accountability.’